Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Putting it all together: split neighbors

 where $k_f+1$ is the number of fluid neighbors, $k_b+1$ the number of boundary neigbors, and $\odot$ denotes the end-of-list marker.
 Of course this single-particle perspective can then be implemented system-wide using either the sequential layout, or with the interleaved layout.

 The situation is more complex when the number of particle types grows.
-In the case of a third type, for example (as is the case for the semi-analytical boundary conditions with their vertex particles), the neighbors list will need to be split into two fixed-size chunks, one to store the first pair of types, and the other to store the remaining type (Figure~\ref{fig:splitneibs-layout}):
+In the case of a third type, for example (as is the case for the semi-analytical boundary conditions with their vertex particles), the neighbors list will need to be split into two fixed-size chunks, one to store the first pair of types, and the other to store the remaining type (Figure~\ref{fig:splitneibs-layout}); indicating as before with $f_i, b_i, v_i$ respectively the $i$-th fluid, boundary and vertex neighbor, and with $k_v$ the number of vertex neighbors, the list as seen by each particle would be coded as:

 In this case, it's necessary to know the size of the chunk.
 In GPUSPH, we store the (local) index of the first boundary neighbors index, knowing that the vertex neighbors will start at the next location.